The Beaulieu attraction grounds and gardens will reopen to local visitors on 29 March. Find out more.

 Wilderness Garden

 Dating back to the 1770s, this garden was established by John, 2nd Duke of Montagu, to complement the alterations he was making to Palace House.
-The perfect spot for a picnic under the shade of a tree.
-In March and April, this garden is covered in bright masses of snowdrops, crocuses, daffodils and bluebells.
+Visit in March and April to see the bright masses of snowdrops, crocuses and daffodils that carpet the garden and Palace House moat.

 Victorian Kitchen Garden

-Restored to its 1872 layout, this garden and its century-old vine house still supplies Palace House with seasonal vegetables, fruit and flowers.
+Restored to its 1872 layout, this garden and its century-old vine house still supply Palace House with seasonal vegetables, fruit and flowers.

 Victorian Flower Garden